Ruth Arts + MIAD Artists grantees launch multidisciplinary projects

 “The college community is grateful for the foundation’s continued belief in, and increased support of, our mission of educating a younger generation of creatives by supporting the faculty and staff who themselves are makers,” says MIAD President Jeffrey Morin.
 “The diverse and innovative projects also uplift and enhance learning and dialogue with students and colleagues across all majors.”

 Grant recipients from the 2023-24 cycle are currently making college-wide presentations of their work.
-Read about the projects of Alexia (Lexi) S. Brunson ’14 and Matthew Lee.
+Read about the projects of Alexia (Lexi) S. Brunson ’14, Matthew Lee and Jason S. Yi.

 News